raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 #### Explanation
 - What is ```datasetForm:tabView:j_idt706:0:j_idt709:0:j_idt716:0:j_idt718:0:inputText```?
-* Part of the reason for the unusual ```id``` and ```name``` attributes is dynamic nature of the underlying metadata data model.
+* Part of the reason for the unusual ```id``` and ```name``` attributes is the dynamic nature of the underlying metadata data model.
 * Primefaces generates unique/incomprehensible ```id``` and ```name``` combinations for the form fields.

 #### Implications
-- Again, this makes styling difficult and does not allow easy use of modern testing tools.
+- Again, this makes css/js more difficult and does not allow easy use of modern testing tools.

 **Bottom Line**:
   1. Cannot use standard automated testing tools